Summary

 Standard Practices

-- At the end of each iteration, the team can show to all business stakeholders the business functionality that was completed.
+- Common methodologies/frameworks like Scrum and Extreme Programming use iterations to deliver features incrementally and iteratively.
+Features should be potentially shippable at the end of each iteration.
+This doesn't mean that they could be shipped, as a feature could be part of a larget minimum viable feature.- At the end of each iteration, the team can show to all business stakeholders the business functionality that was completed.
 If requirements are sliced vertically and provide business value, they can be shown.
 Stakeholders can provide their feedback, which could be incorporated in the product backlog through the product owner.

 - The team should inspect the process (among other things) at the end of each iteration.
 Usually, the team tries to find what is working with the current process and isn't, devising action items that can improve its performance.